 Nova Scotia drivers have until May 31 this year to remove studded tires from vehicles.

-"Government recognizes that this year's winter weather lasted longer, resulting in drivers leaving studded tires on their vehicles," said Furey in a media release.
+"Government recognizes that this year's winter weather lasted longer, resulting in drivers leaving studded tires on their vehicles," said Mr. Furey.
 "We are responding to the needs of Nova Scotia drivers.
 It also gives service centres sufficient time to complete tire removals, which are backlogged."

 The prohibited period, during which studded tires are not permitted on vehicles, will be changed to begin June 1 this year.
 Law enforcement agencies have been advised of the change.